 Italy's dramatic rocky rooftop, the Dolomites, offers some of the best mountain thrills in Europe.
-The cost for the comfort of reliably good weather is a drained-reservoir feeling.
-Lovers of other parts of the Alps may miss the lushness that comes with the unpredictable weather farther north.
-But the bold, light-gray cliffs and spires flecked with snow, above green meadows and beneath a blue sky, offer a powerful, unique, and memorable mountain experience.
+The bold, light-gray cliffs and spires flecked with snow, above green, flower-speckled-meadows and beneath a blue sky, offer a powerful, unique, and memorable mountain experience.
 Here, the region's Austrian history survives in a warm, blue-aproned, ruddy-faced, felt-hat-with-feathers way.
 There's yogurt and yodeling for breakfast, and most locals are bilingual German-Italian speakers.
-Bolzano ("Bozen" in German) is the gateway to the Dolomites, and Castelrotto (a.k.a.
-"Kastelruth") is a good home base for your exploration of Alpe di Siusi, Europe's largest alpine meadow.
+The city of Bolzano ("Bozen" in German) — blending Austrian tidiness with an Italian love for life — is the gateway to the Dolomites.
+And the village of Castelrotto (a.k.a.
+"Kastelruth") is a good home base for your exploration of the Alpe di Siusi (a.k.a.
+"Seiser Alm"), Europe's largest alpine meadow.

 At a Glance

 ▲▲ Bolzano/Bozen Most convenient gateway to the Dolomites, and home to Ötzi the Iceman.

 ▲▲ Castelrotto/Kastelruth Cobblestoned mountain village within easy reach of the Alpe di Siusi/Seiser Alm.

 ▲▲ Mountain Drive from Venice to Bolzano The "Great Dolomite Road" scenic route that takes you through Belluno, Cortina, Pordoi Pass, and Val di Fassa.

 ▲▲ Short Dolomite Loop Drive Four-hour drive over gorgeous Sella Pass, via the Grödner Tal/Val Gardena valley and the town of Canazei, with plenty of options for hiking detours.